When it comes to worker health benefit choices we make each year, we have been programed to think…

-2) OutPatient Hospital Care Is Less Common Than We Fear: 61% of us WILL NOT have a single outpatient services in an entire year.
+2) Out-patient hospitalizations are less common than we fear: 61% of us WILL NOT have a single outpatient service in an entire year.
 Of those that do, nearly half will consume less than $1,000 in hospital services in the entire year.

-3) Emergencies Are Uniquely Handled: Of the small portion of working families with hospital based services sometime during the year (from #1 and #2 above), nearly a third of those relate to “medical emergencies.”
+3) Emergencies are uniquely handled: Of the small portion of working families who access hospital based services sometime during the year (from #1 and #2 above), nearly a third of those relate to “medical emergencies.”
 As such, they must be treated as though they were IN-NETWORK.
 And in such instances, you or your family member have only one focus – get to a place of emergency care fast.
 You are not penalized for that.